Silver Dollar Bar in Mandan reopening under new ownership

 A well-known Mandan bar is reopening after a two-year hiatus, a change in ownership and a facelift.

-The Silver Dollar Bar on Main Street that first opened its doors in 1963 will reopen to the public at 4 p.m.
+The Silver Dollar Bar on Main Street that first opened its doors in 1963 reopened to the public at 4 p.m.
 Wednesday.
 It has been closed since June 2021 due to the previous owner's problems with a liquor license.

 The City Commission in 2021 denied then-owner Wade Felton a liquor license due to alcohol-related instances, according to then-Deputy Police Chief Lori Flaten.
 Felton bought the bar in 2019 after the previous owners retired.